makrai/notes/dettmers2305-qlora-finetune-quantized.md

   variables involved, eg the full distribution of responses the model can generate for a given prompt is quite large, so we rely on samples

 ### Factual Recall

-* For questions such as “What is the capital of Zambia?” all models consistently generate correct answers, eg Guanaco: The capital of Zambia is Lusaka.
-However
+* For questions such as “What is the capital of Zambia?” all models consistently generate correct answers, eg Guanaco: The capital of Zambia is Lusaka
-* hE as questions get more obscure Guanaco becomes unreliable, but stays confident.
-For instance in response to this prompt
+* hE as questions get more obscure, Guanaco becomes unreliable, but stays confident
   * eg from HotPotQA [68]:
     User: In what year was the singer who popularized ‘I’ll Keep the Lovelight Burning’ born?
 Guanaco: Al Jolson is credited with popularizing the song ‘I’ll Keep the Lovelight Burning,’ and he was born in the year 1886